 - Who I (your customer) am through strategic keywords that reflect your interest in my industry

-And I want to be left feeling “Wow.
+And I want to be left feeling like, “Wow.
 That’s someone I really want to talk to.”

 This kind of profile will bore me.
 I may not even make it to the third sentence.

 “Hi, I’m Kim, and I’m a junior accounting major.
 I enjoy being involved on my campus through clubs and learning about business in general.
 I have a GPA of 3.8 and completed an internship at KPMG last summer in audit.
 I hope to be an auditor someday.
 I’m currently a teaching assistant for Managerial Accounting where I assist the faculty and help students with homework while also grading exams.
 I’m building my teamwork as a VITA volunteer and enjoy mentoring others.”